Andrea Luka Zimmerman

-Andrea Luka Zimmerman is a Jarman Award winning artist, filmmaker and cultural activist whose work focuses on aspects of working class experience, and that of people margnalised by mainstream society, that are seldom seen or discussed.
-Andrea works across media in a commmitted and heightened register that allows those lives portrayed their full representation beyond simple and reductive definitions of economy, geography and gender.
+Andrea Luka Zimmerman is a Jarman Award winning artist, filmmaker and cultural activist whose work focuses on aspects of working class experience, and that of people marginalised by mainstream society, that are seldom seen or discussed.
+Andrea works across media in a committed and heightened register that allows those lives to be portrayed to their full representation beyond simple and reductive definitions of economy, geography and gender.